mwelzl/draft-iccrg-pacing/draft-irtf-iccrg-pacing.md

 When a large amount of data needs to be sent, pacing naively could result in an excessive number of timers to be managed and adjusted along with all of the other timers that the QUIC stack and rest of the application require.
 The Hashed Hierarchical Timing Wheel {{VL87}} provides one approach for such cases, but implementations may also simply schedule the next send event based on the current pacing rate, and then schedule subsequent events as needed, rather than adjusting timers for them.
 In any case, typically a pacing algorithm should allow for some amount of burstiness, in order to efficiently use the hardware as well as to be responsive for bursty (but low overall rate) applications, and to avoid excessive timer management.

 Pacing can be done based on different approaches such as a token-based or tokenless algorithm.
-For instance, a tokenless algorithm (e.g. as used in mvfst) might compute a regular interval time and batch size (number of packets) to be released every interval and achieve the pacing rate.
+For instance, a tokenless algorithm (e.g., as used in mvfst) might compute a regular interval time and batch size (number of packets) to be released every interval and achieve the pacing rate.
 This allows specific future transmissions to be scheduled.
 In contrast, a token-based algorithm accumulates tokens to permit transmission based on the pacing rate, using a "leaky bucket" to control bursts.
 In this case the size of bursts may be more granular, depending on how much time has elapsed between evaluations.

-The additional notion of "burst tokens" (or other burst allowance) may be present in order to rapidly transmit data if coming out of a quiescent period (e.g. when a flow has been application-limited without data to send, e.g. as used in Google's implementation).
-A number of burst tokens, representing packets that can be sent unpaced, is initialized to some value (e.g. 10) when a flow starts or becomes quiescent.
+The additional notion of "burst tokens" (or other burst allowance) may be present in order to rapidly transmit data if coming out of a quiescent period (e.g., when a flow has been application-limited without data to send, e.g., as used in Google's implementation).
+A number of burst tokens, representing packets that can be sent unpaced, is initialized to some value (e.g., 10) when a flow starts or becomes quiescent.
 If burst tokens are available, outgoing packets are sent immediately, without pacing, up to the limit permitted by the congestion window, and the burst tokens are depleted by each packet sent.
 The number of burst tokens is reduced to zero on congestion events.
 When coming out of quiescence, it is set to the minimum of the initial burst size, or the amount of packets that the congestion window (in bytes) represents.

 There may be additional "lumpy tokens" that further allow unpaced packets after the burst tokens have been consumed, and the congestion window does not limit sending.
-The amount of lumpy tokens that might be present is determined using heuristics, generally limiting to a small number of packets (e.g. 1 or 2).
+The amount of lumpy tokens that might be present is determined using heuristics, generally limiting to a small number of packets (e.g., 1 or 2).

 # Security Considerations